jtmuller5/clibbits-vs-code/README.md

 # Clibbits

 Clibbits is a Visual Studio Code extension that allows you to manage and use custom code snippets with ease.
-It provides a quick way to access your snippets, tracks usage statistics, and allows for both configuration-based and dynamic snippet management.
+It provides a quick way to access your snippets, tracks usage statistics, and supports both global and workspace-specific snippets.

 ## Features

-- **Custom Snippets**: Define your own snippets in VS Code settings or add them dynamically.
+- **Custom Snippets**: Define your own snippets in VS Code settings, either globally or per workspace.
 - **Quick Access**: Access your snippets via the command palette, context menu, or keyboard shortcut.
 - **Usage Tracking**: Automatically tracks how often each snippet is used and when it was last used.
 - **Statistics View**: View usage statistics for all your snippets.
 - **Smart Sorting**: Snippets are sorted by usage count, putting your most-used snippets at the top.
+- **Workspace Support**: Create project-specific snippets that only appear in the current workspace.

 ## Installation